ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

             ansys-templates new pyansys-advanced

-        This will generate a new GitHub workflow file containing the following section:
+        This generates a new GitHub workflow file containing this section:

         .. code-block:: yaml